Gums peeling after brushing my teeth can be uncomfortable and may signal different problems with oral health.

 Maintaining a healthy smile involves consistent and proper oral hygiene practices.

-Brush your teeth twice a day with a soft-bristled toothbrush and fluoride toothpaste.
+Brush your teeth twice a day with a soft-bristle toothbrush and fluoride toothpaste.

 Floss daily to remove plaque and food particles from between your teeth and along the gumline.